 Somehow, numerous house floor plans seem to be done without too much consideration for the way people actually live.
 Floor plans with monstrous size bedrooms and tiny, almost non-existent closets, or floor plans with a bathroom door directly facing the kitchen entrance or the cooking island.

 Or, how about a house floor plan that has the door to the main bedroom not only facing, but also aligned with, the front door?

-If you are in the process of building or renovating a house, you are in luck, as these feng shui house floor plan tips will save you much energy, time and money.
-And, if you are looking to rent or buy a new home, you will know what to look for, as well as what to avoid!
+If you are in the process of building or renovating a house, these feng shui house floor plan tips will save you energy, time and money.
+And, if you are looking to rent or buy a new home, you will know what to look for as well as what to avoid!

-TIP # 1.
-Front Door & Foyer/The Main Entry Area Design
+Front Door, Foyer, and Main Entry Area Design

 In smart feng shui house floor plans, the front/main door will not be directly aligned with another door or a big window.
-The front door will also not be facing the closet doors, the bathroom door or a wall within less that a couple feet from it.
+The front door will also not be facing the closet doors, the bathroom door or a wall within a few feet.